klauseduard/under-over-models/chapters/04-stakeholder-preferences.md

 ### 4.1.1 Management Preference for Simpler Models: The Risk of Underfitting

-Management stakeholders, including executives, directors, and program managers, typically prefer and advocate for simpler, more standardized (organizational) models.
-While this approach offers significant benefits, it can sometimes lead to underfitting—creating models that are too simplistic to adequately address the complexity of the domain.
+Management stakeholders, including executives, directors, and program managers, typically prefer and advocate for simpler, more standardized domain models.
+It's important to note that this preference relates specifically to domain representation, not necessarily organizational structure—in fact, management may simultaneously create complex organizational structures (as discussed in Chapter 3) while preferring simplified domain models, illustrating the "Fitting Paradox."
+While management's preference for simpler domain models offers significant benefits, it can sometimes lead to underfitting—creating models that are too simplistic to adequately address the complexity of the domain.

 This preference for simplicity is often driven by several key factors that align with management's organizational responsibilities: